-Lafleur & Bogaert are honoured to be recipients of a 2024 project subsidy from the Flemish government in Belgium.
+Lafleur & Bogaert are honoured to have received a project subsidy from the Flemish government in Belgium for both 2025 and 2026.
 In addition, they have been named 2025 Artistic Research Initiative (ARI) Fellows, supported by the Mellon Foundation at Duke University in the United States.
-Looking ahead, Michel Lafleur and Tom Bogaert are excited to announce their participation in the 2025 Art Omi Artists Residency in upstate New York and their upcoming debut solo exhibition at Frosch&Co Gallery in New York City, set to open in October 2025.

 Exhibitions